psu-libraries/etda_explore/README.md

 # ETDA Explore

 ETDA (Electronic Theses and Dissertations Application) Explore is a Ruby on Rails web application build on Blacklight that leverages the metadata of released electronic theses and dissertations to permit the search and retrieval of work preserved by the Pennsylvania State University Libraries.
 ETDA Explore is the discovery portion part of the larger ETDA service.
-ETDA Workflow (the other portion) handles the submission, format review, electronic approval, and short-term storage workflow for students who author electronic theses and dissertations and for the administrators who review the work and release the documents according to policy and the author's wishes.
+ETDA Workflow (the other portion: https://github.com/psu-libraries/etda_workflow) handles the submission, format review, electronic committee approval, and final submission review for students who author electronic theses and dissertations.
+ETDA Workflow allows administrators to review the work and release the documents according to policy and the author's wishes.

 The application is used by each of several different "partners".
 Currently these partners are the Graduate School, the Schreyer Honors College, the Millennium Scholars Program, and The School of Science Engineering and Technology.
 Each partner has its own instance of the application along with its own database.